projectfluent/dom-l10n-documentation/src/l10n-args.md

 # L10n Args

-The `data-l10n-args` provides a way to supply arguments to your localized content.
+`data-l10n-args` provides a way to supply arguments to your localized content.

-To build on the `data-l10n-id` example of a welcome message, perhaps we want to be able to provide a name of the person we are welcoming.
+To build upon the `data-l10n-id` example of a welcome message, perhaps we want to be able to provide a name of the person we are welcoming.
 To do this, we will need to add a `data-l10n-args` tag in addition to the `data-l10n-id`.

 ```html
 <p id='welcome'